Paroxysmal sympathetic hyperactivity: Others

 Clonidine is an alpha-2 receptor agonist that helps reduces sympathetic activity leaving the hypothalamus and reduces circulating catecholamines.
 It is helpful in lowering blood pressure and heart rate, but it does not show much of an effect on other symptoms.
 It may also increase sympathetic inhibition in the brainstem.
 Bromocriptine is a dopamine agonist that helps lower blood pressure.
 Its effects are modest, but they are not well understood.
 Baclofen is a GABA_{B} receptor agonist that helps control muscle spasms, proving to be helpful in treating dystonia.
 Benzodiazepines bind to GABA_{A} receptors and work as muscle relaxants.
 Benzodiazepines also combat high blood pressure and respiratory rates; however, they are associated with glaucoma, which is a rather serious side effect.
 Gabapentin inhibits neurotransmitter release in the dorsal horn of the spinal cord and various areas of the central nervous system.
 It helps treat mild symptoms and can be tolerated for longer periods of time compared to other drug treatments.
 Dantrolene helps combat dystonia and fever by affecting muscle contraction and relaxation cycles.
 It hinders the release of calcium from the sarcoplasmic reticulum, inhibiting muscle contraction.
 It causes decreases in respiration, but it can be very dangerous for the liver.
-Again, these treatments are seen case by case and treat symptoms well.
-They do not treat the syndrome as a whole or preventatively.
-Efficacy varies patient to patient, as symptoms do.

 Prognosis

-Patients who develop PSH after traumatic injury have longer hospitalization and longer durations in intensive care in cases where ICU treatment is necessary.
+Patients who develop PSH after a traumatic brain injury have longer hospitalization and longer durations in intensive care in cases where ICU treatment is necessary.
 Patients often are more vulnerable to infections and spend longer times on ventilators, which can lead to an increased risk of various lung diseases.
 PSH does not affect mortality rate, but it increases the amount of time it takes a patient to recover from injury, compared to patients with similar injuries who do not develop PSH episodes.
 It often takes patients who develop PSH longer to reach similar levels of the brain activity seen in patients who do not develop PSH, although PSH patients do eventually reach these same levels.

 History

 The first published case of paroxysmal sympathetic hyperactivity was Wilder Penfield's case report of a 41-year-old woman, JH, published in 1929.
 She had a third ventricle cholesteatoma.
 She displayed increased respiration, increased heart rate, diaphoresis, and increased blood pressure.
 She also displayed minor symptoms: pupillary dilation, hiccups, and lacrimation.
-At the time, her episodes were termed 'diencephalic autonomic epilepsy'.
+At the time, her episodes were termed diencephalic autonomic epilepsy.
 It was believed that both her sympathetic and parasympathetic nervous systems were showing overactivity.
-The future may hold non-pharmacologic solutions such as renal sympathetic denervation.